Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 So now, we only have one direction to go, as all the others will be explored and analyzed by other jumps.
 So I will keep jumping nodes horizontally to the right until I encounter with a wall.
 Then my jump will be over and I can guarantee that there are no interesting points that need to pass through that row of nodes, so we can "discard" the whole row.

 There's a trick.
 What happens when the nodes that I assumed that will be analyzed by other jumps, are blocked?
 Then takes place what it's called a Forced Neighbour.
-I have, then, to keep that in mind add myself as a JumpPoint.
-A JumpPoint is a node that is interesting to look at, and it has this name because we can directly go to that node, ignoring all the others in the way, as they secured that there are no more interesting points to look at there.
+I have, then, to keep that in mind add myself as a JumpPoint in the open list.
+A Jump Point is a node that is interesting to look at, and it has this name because we can directly go to that node, ignoring all the others in the way, as they secured that there are no more interesting points to look at there.

 Why is this an interesting point, you may ask.
-The reason is that this node can be a node that belongs to the optimal path, and we assured, that the "best" way to get to it, is going through me (adding myself as a JumpPoint).
+The reason is that this node can be a node that belongs to the optimal path, and we assured, that the "best" way to get to it, is going through me (adding myself in the open list to be analyzed).

 These conditions of encountering forced neighbours are applied in a very similar way to the vertical jumps, so I won't get deep in those.